 Welcome to ‘Eagle Island’

-We depart Eastwood by people carrier at 8am and drive to Glasgow airport to pick up other clients at 2pm.
+We depart the Nottingham area by people carrier at 8am and drive to Glasgow airport to pick up other clients at 2pm.
 From here we drive to Oban for the ferry across the Firth of Lorn to Mull, arriving in time for dinner at The Glenforsa Hotel.
 This Norwegian style log cabin hotel on the shores of the Sound of Mull near Salen, offers excellent cuisine with spectacular views from the restaurant, where we may also spot Otters and Eagles!
-During our six night stay we shall explore the island at a leisurely pace, and in spite of the rugged terrain, we shall enjoy the scenery and wildlife on a number of fairly easy level walks.
+During our five night stay we shall explore the island at a leisurely pace, and in spite of the rugged terrain, we shall enjoy the scenery and wildlife on a number of fairly easy level walks.
 An undoubted highlight will be a three hour ‘Sea Eagle Adventure’, where Eagles regularly swoop down for fish as close as 25 feet away from the boat (honestly!).
 They often fly directly overhead and one can hear the wind rushing through their awesome 8 foot wings!
-In addition to this raptor fest, we can hope to see other exciting birds like Eider, Red-Breasted Merganser, Arctic Tern, Black Guillemot, Cuckoo, Rock and Tree Pipits, Ring Ouzel, Whinchat, Redstart, Wood Warbler, Dipper, Crossbill, Twite, Siskin, Redpoll, Hooded Crow, Raven and lingering Great Northern Divers in magnificent summer plumage.
+In addition to this raptor fest, we can hope to see other exciting birds like Eider, Red-breasted Merganser, Arctic Tern, Black Guillemot, Cuckoo, Rock and Tree Pipits, Whinchat, Redstart, Wood Warbler, Dipper, Crossbill, Siskin, Redpoll, Hooded Crow, Raven and lingering Great Northern Divers in magnificent summer plumage.
 Another highlight will be a day trip to the Treshnish Isles where the seabird colonies provide close encounters with thousands of Guillemots, plus Fulmars, Shags, Kittiwakes, Razorbills, and of course, Puffins, virtually at arm’s length!
 During this cruise we shall also visit Fingal’s Cave on the isle of Staffa, and we may also be lucky enough to see Gannet, Great Skua, Eider, Twite and even Dolphins or a Basking Shark.
 During the week, we shall also visit the small island of Iona, with its early Christian abbey founded by Saint Columba, where we hope to pinpoint one of the breeding Corncrakes.
 On previous visits we have enjoyed close full length views of calling birds!
-If you still need persuading check out the trip report from this year’s tour on my website.
-As spaces on this fabulous tour are limited, it is essential to book promptly.
+If you still need persuading check out the trip report from the 2019 tour on my website.
+I hope you can join us.

 What the price includes: